Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

-\textbf{Spectral Universality from Lorentz Covariance.} Suppose the spacetime spectrum is homogeneous under uniform rescaling of the full four-momentum within a scaling range,
+Suppose the spacetime spectrum is homogeneous, i.e., self-similar under uniform rescaling of the full four-momentum within a scaling range.
+This condition captures the usual scale-invariant structure encountered in stochastic systems:

-Substitution into the invariant projection \eqref{eq:PuProjGeneral} determines the temporal scaling uniquely.
+Substituting this into the invariant projection \eqref{eq:PuProjGeneral} determines the temporal scaling uniquely.
 This homogeneity condition treats temporal and spatial components symmetrically and defines the Lorentz-homogeneous class of stochastic spectra.
-Under the rescaling $k_\mu=\lambda q_\mu$, the invariant measure scales as
+Under the rescaling $k_\mu=\lambda q_\mu$ we get:

-while the delta function contributes a factor $\lambda^{-1}$.
-Equation~\eqref{eq:PuProjGeneral} therefore implies:
+while the delta function projects a factor $\lambda^{-1}$ to the observable frequency: